xavierrao/mostLikelyTo/README.md

 ## Features

-- **Multiplayer Support**: Create or join games using a unique game ID.
+- **Multiplayer Support**: Create or join games using a unique game ID (tap to copy).
 - **Dynamic Questions**: AI-generated questions for endless variety (requires Groq API key).
 Falls back to a static JSON file if API is unavailable.
 - **Game Mechanics**:
   - Players vote on a main question.
-  - One random player gets a "special" (fake) question.
+  - One random player (the imposter) gets a different fake question — designed to be indistinguishable in tone from the real one.
-  - Others guess who had the fake question to score points.
+  - All players, including the imposter, then guess who had the fake question.
+  - The reveal shows who the imposter was, both questions, and all votes.
 - **Real-Time Updates**: Votes, guesses, and reveals happen in real-time via WebSockets.
-- **Scoring**: Points awarded based on correct guesses and successful imposters.
+- **Scoring**:
+  - If the majority correctly identifies the imposter, each correct guesser earns 1 point.
+The imposter earns nothing.
+  - If the majority fails to identify the imposter, the imposter earns 1 point per incorrect guess.
+  - The imposter cannot earn points from guessing themselves correctly.
-- **Responsive UI**: Simple React-based interface for voting and viewing game state.
+- **Responsive UI**: Mobile-friendly React interface
+- **Automatic Cleanup**: Inactive games are automatically deleted after 1 hour to prevent memory buildup.

 ## Prerequisites